freenas/freenas-docs/userguide/intro.rst

   batching.
 Note that many of these improvements need further testing so have not yet been integrated into the UI.

+* The IPsec kernel module has been added.
+It can be manually loaded with :command:`kldload ipsec`.

 * `ncdu <https://dev.yorhel.nl/ncdu>`__ has been added to the base system.
 This CLI utility can be used to analyze disk usage from the console or an SSH session.